-Disc iplinary Skills - able to: B1 Demonstrate familiarity with relevant bibliographic skills and, including accurate citation of sources and consistent use of scholarly conventions.
-In addition to be able to follow such conventions consistently and accurately in all written work.
-B2 Demonstrate research skills, including the gathering of relevant research materials.
-In addition, be able to demonstrate an awareness of this research within the wider discipline and evaluate the significance of research. В3 Communicate effectively, both orally and in written assignments and have developed a mature writing style and clear and effective style of oral presentation. В4 Present ideas and arguments confidently.
-B5 Demonstrate the ability to work independently and to manage time effectively and carry projects through to a successful conclusion.
-B6 Present written work clearly and effectively, drawing on information technology as appropriate and be confident in evaluating IT sources of information and be effective in using IT for presentation purposes.
+В5 Demonstrate the ability to work independently and to manage time effectively and carry projects through to a successful conclusion. В6 Demonstrate familiarity with relevant bibliographic skills and, including accurate citation of sources and consistent use of scholarly conventions.
+In addition to be able to follow such conventions consistently and accurately in all written work. В7 Demonstrate research skills, including the gathering of relevant research materials.
+In addition, be able to demonstrate an awareness of this research within the wider discipline and evaluate the significance of research.
+B8 Present ideas and arguments confidently.